-What’s all the fuss with raw honey vs pure honey and its enzymes?
-Are they the reason we need to buy expensive honey instead of cheap one?
+What’s all the fuss about raw honey vs pure honey and its present enzymes?
+Are they the reason we need to buy expensive honey instead of a cheap one?

 So, if these days only raw is healthy, honey should also be raw, right?
-The truth is that, compared to lots of other products that don’t necessary have to be raw to be healthy, honey does need to be as raw and fresh as possible.
-Otherwise it’s only sugars.
+The truth is that, compared to lots of other products that don’t necessarily have to be raw to be healthy, honey does need to be as raw and fresh as possible.
+Otherwise, it’s only sugars.

-Why are we in this “raw” point?
+Why are we at this “raw” point?
 Because of too many diseases and too little help offered by our conventional medicine.
 That’s why.
-People are desperate to stay healthy and inevitably slip on to extremism.
+People are desperate to stay healthy and inevitably slip into extremism.
 Raw honey is one disputed subject, too.
-We’ll see here if enzymes are that very important thing found in raw honey and how important are they for us.
+We’ll see here if enzymes are that very important thing found in raw honey and how important they are for us.

 Enzymes are among substances present in fresh raw honey that disappear after heating.